 Kevin Selker is an American track cyclist.
 Kevin has competed in sprint events for a number of years and since age 20 (2005) has been recording placings at national collegiate level.

 In December 2006 Kevin was selected in the US national squad as by then he was National Senior champion.
-He represented his nation in Team Sprint, Sprint and Keirin when they competed in Moscow.
-The following year he represented America in the World Cup in Sprint, and he travelled to South America with the US team to compete in the Continental Championships in Track Endurance.
+He represented his nation in Team Sprint, Sprint and Keirin, competing in Moscow.
+The following year Kevin represented America in the World Cup in Sprint, and he travelled to South America with the US team to compete in the Continental Championships in Track Endurance.

 With such a distinguished career it might prove difficult to pick a highlight, although to Kevin winning the Oregon state championships as a junior ranks very high, as he was not expected to win.
 The national title and silver medal on the Track also rank very high for him.